 News & Press Releases

-To stay up to date on the latest news and developments regarding Harrington Discovery Institute at University Hospitals Case Medical Center, refer to our press release section.
+To stay up to date on the latest news and developments regarding Harrington Discovery Institute at University Hospitals in Cleveland, Ohio, refer to our press release section.
 This section contains the most recent news releases about University Hospitals and the progress being made by the Harrington Discovery Institute.

 Arix Bioscience Supports OptiKira, a company developing drugs to fight blindness